 That’s the point you need to reach.
 That’s the point that was so difficult for me to reach, and - in many ways – still is.

 Because I don’t usually get angry about anything.
 I’m not a yeller or a screamer.
 And even in my depression – though emotional and moody – I was still relatively tame compared to what others might be.

-And so I was able to sit there and take it.
-I was able to shoulder those burdens and carry that disappointment – never finding the straw that would break my back.
+And so I too was able to sit there and take it – to shoulder those burdens and carry that disappointment – struggling forever to find the straw that would break my back.
 And all-the-while I just took more and more of that discontent upon me.

 I accepted more and more disappointment as “okay”; as just who I was and what I was.

 But that just proved how much I didn’t care; that though I knew what I wanted in life, I didn’t want it bad enough.

 Not enough to get mad.
 Not enough to get angry.
 Not enough to finally do something about it.